arackaf/mongo-graphql-starter/README.md

 ## Defining relationships between types (wip)

-Relationships can also be defined between queryable types.
+Relationships can be defined between queryable types.
 This allows you to normalize your data into separate Mongo collections, related by foreign keys.

-This feature is still a work in progress, so expect some things to be missing, or incomplete.
+This feature is still a work in progress, so expect some things to be missing or incomplete, and of course the API may change.

 For the following examples, consider this setup